CraigRaelHarris/slnspy/README.md

 ### Future Work

-Intention is to evolve into a VS extension.
+Intention is to evolve this into a VS extension.